yunakim8711/formValidationSample/README.md

 The Name field only can be typed alphabets and space.
 The Email filed needs valid email address.
 The SIN Number filed must be typed 9 digit numbers.
-The Date only only can be typed MM-DD-YYYY.
+The Date field only only can be typed MM-DD-YYYY.

 The tooltips were implemented by pure css for challenge for pure css technique without any existing jQuery or javascript library.